danielkepinski/project3/README.md

 ## Features

-DansBlog offers a clear and minimal blogging experience, where users can browse, read, and comment on posts.
-The design is clean and responsive, prioritizing readability and usability on both desktop and mobile devices.
+Dansblog offers a clear and minimal blogging experience, where users can browse, read, and comment on posts.
+The design is clean and responsive, prioritising readability and usability on both desktop and mobile devices.

 ### Elements Found on Each Page